-Duties of the treasurer include:
+Duties of the president include:

-- Exhibit good leadership qualities and serve as a role model to the members of the club. - Utilize basic parliamentary procedure as a tool to conduct effective, orderly meetings.
+- Assist the president. - Preside at meetings in the absence of the president. - Utilize basic parliamentary procedure as a tool to conduct effective, orderly meetings.
 Refer to Parliamentary Procedure Made Easier as a procedure guide.
-There are basic tips included in this tip sheet as well. - Work collaboratively with the club volunteer and officer team to develop a yearly club plan (date, time, location and agendas) for club meetings. - Work with club officers and club volunteer to develop a club budget for the year. - Maintain financial records including copies of all invoices, bills and deposits related to the funds and property of your club.
-Save all of your reciepts! - Keep accurate, up-to-date records of all club funds.
-This includes: reciepts, expenses, income (if any) and balance on hand.
-If you have access, utilize computer software to help you with this. - Pay bills as approved by the club. - Report club's financial condition at each meeting. - Arrive early to help setup for meetings.
+There are basic tips included in this tip sheet as well. - Work collaboratively with the club volunteer and officer team to develop a yearly club plan (date, time, location and agendas) for club meetings. - Communicate with officers, members, volunteers and parents about assignments and duties for meetings. - Serve as chairman of the Program Committee, which consists of you, other club members and adult volunteer. - Arrive early to help setup for meetings and programs. - Check with 4-H'ers scheduled to be part of the program to see if they are ready or need assistance. - Introduce and thank program participants (guest speakers, members, etc.).